resorath/mz-mindbody-api/readme.txt

 4. Admin Page

 == Changelog ==

+= 2.4.3 =
+Disable signup button on class schedule when after start time.

+= 2.4.2 =
+Fix break with events listing that occurred in last release.
+Fix break in signup links also from recent updates.

+= 2.4.1 =
+Show full seven days in horizontal mode starting current day.
+Remove date filter from javascript to php.

+= 2.4.0 =
+Remove Modernizr.
+Add shortcode to display limited number of events.

+= 2.3.9 =
+Fix typo and add class.

+= 2.3.8 =
+Fix issue with events duration length display and enable modal window on events list.

+= 2.3.7 =
+* New parameter for Events - "list=1" to display short list of events

+= 2.3.6 =
+* Fix error with show_registrants which got broken in development

+= 2.3.5 =
+* Fix bug with multiple locations requiring space between them in shortcode.
+* Use Object for Class Event to reduce code redundancy.
+(Dry it up)
+* Fix errors with transients

+= 2.3.4 =
+* Fix error date_display not displaying with add to class.

+= 2.3.3 =
+* Wrap $ calls in (`function($) { //$ here })( jQuery );`

+= 2.3.2 =
+* Display schedule navigation even if there are no classes in current week.
+* Allow shortcode argument to hide cancelled classes from calendar: show_cancelled=1
+* Replace `$(document).ready(function($)` with `jQuery(document).ready(function($)`

+= 2.3.1 =
+* Use OOP to create link for schedule pop-up.

+= 2.3.0 =
+* Repair cache reset.

+= 2.2.9 =
+* Build transient name dynamically based on shortcode atts and $_GET variable.

+= 2.2.8 =
+* Fix error with timestamp in schedule.

+= 2.2.7 =
+* Refactor to make Schedule script more DRY.
+* Replace Bootstrap Modal with colorbox which seems to be less likely to cause theme conflicts.
+* Fix broken caching.

+= 2.2.6 =
+* Not much of note

 = 2.2.5 =
 * Clean up and add a little output on SOAP ERROR.